About the Thesis Fair

 If you have already voted and you know you cannot attend the Fair please contact us immediately at thesisfair-IvI(at)uva.nl.
 If you are ill or cannot attend last minute due to other circumstances, please contact us immediately.

 NO, as stated above it is not possible to attend the Thesis Fair without voting.
-You need to RSVP for Fair and vote for projects.
+You need to RSVP for the Fair and vote for projects.

 Event Details

-Thesis Fair 2024/2025
+Thesis Fair 2025/2026

 The AI Thesis Fair and Thesis Fair are held on the same day, providing a comprehensive event for industry participants.
 Starting at 8:30, the AI Thesis Fair will kick off, offering MSc AI students and interested organisations the opportunity to connect and engage until lunchtime.
 Participants of the AI Thesis Fair will also be provided with a lunch to enjoy.

 Following lunch, there will be a designated time for booth breakdown for organisations not participating in the second half of the event.
 During this time, new organisations will arrive and begin setting up their tables, preparing for the Thesis Fair.
-This session will be dedicated to students from these four programmes:
+This session will be dedicated to students from these 6 programmes:

 MSc Computational Science